tvlfyi/kit/readTree/README.md

 * If a folder contains a `default.nix` it is loaded and, if it evaluates to a set, *merged* with the children.
 If it evaluates to anything else the children are *not traversed*.
+* The `default.nix` of the top-level folder on which readTree is called is **not** read to avoid infinite recursion (as, presumably, this file is where readTree itself is called).

 Traversal is lazy, `readTree` will only build up the tree as requested.
 This currently has the downside that directories with no importable files end up in